Home / Country Programmes / Myanmar

 Through our office in Yangon, which opened in early 2017, we are working with national and local stakeholders to support the strengthening of health systems in Myanmar.

-Over the last four years, we have supported two further health partnerships in Myanmar, between the Royal College of Surgeons of Edinburgh and the University of Medicine 1, and Addenbrooke’s Abroad (Cambridge University Hospitals NHS Foundation Trust) and Yangon General Hospital.
+Before 2021, we supported two Health Partnerships in Myanmar, between the Royal College of Surgeons of Edinburgh and the University of Medicine, and Addenbrooke’s Abroad (Cambridge University Hospitals NHS Foundation Trust) and Yangon General Hospital.

 Saving Mothers at Delivery